When you feel unreachable, we are here. Reach out.

 I am passionate about watching people’s lives change with treatment.

-I am passionate about addiction medicine because it allows me to help people during some of the most vulnerable points in their lives.
-As an Admissions Coordinator, I take pride in being the first point of contact for clients, offering support and guidance as they begin their journey toward recovery.
-In addition, I serve as a Development Assistant, where I help strengthen staff connections, support marketing and social media efforts, and enjoy networking to build meaningful relationships within the community.
-Outside of work, I enjoy spending time with my husband and our two kids, traveling, exploring the outdoors, and enjoying quality time together.
-I also prioritize self-care through reading, fitness, running, and spending time with friends.
+I am passionate about addiction medicine because it allows me to support people during some of the most vulnerable points in their lives.
+As an Admissions Coordinator, I take pride in being the first point of contact for clients, guiding and supporting them as they begin their recovery journey.
+I also serve as a Development Assistant, where I help strengthen staff connections, support development marketing and social media efforts, and build meaningful relationships within our community.

 Clinicians